KipCollo/Frontend-Revision/5.0 Angular/services/Readme.md

 }
 ```

+`@Injectable`:- is used to annotate a service class in Angular.
+It allows the class to be injected with dependencies and enables the Angular dependency
+injection system to create and provide instances of the service.

 ## ngZone in Angular

 ngZone is a service in Angular that provides a way to execute code outside or inside the Angular zone.
 It helps in managing change detection and optimizing
 performance.
+Angular's ngZone service provides a way to execute code within or outside the Angular zone.
+The Angular zone is an execution context that tracks asynchronous
+operations and triggers change detection when needed.
+The ngZone service is used to manage change detection and optimize the performance of the application.
+It is
+used by injecting the ngZone service into a component or service and using its run() method to execute code within the Angular zone.

 The "ngZone" service provides a way to execute code within or outside the Angular zone.
 It is used to handle change detection and trigger Angular's rendering cycle.